Aleksandr Nikitin (politician, born 1976)

-Aleksandr Valeryevich Nikitin (Александр Валерьевич Никитин; born on 26 April 1976), is a Russian statesman who is currently the Senator from Tambov Oblast since 7 October 2021.
+Aleksandr Valeryevich Nikitin (Александр Валерьевич Никитин; born 26 April 1976), is a Russian statesman who is currently the Senator from Tambov Oblast since 7 October 2021.
 He was the 5th Head of Administration of Tambov Oblast since 22 September 2015 to 4 October 2021.
 He is a member of the Supreme Council of the United Russia party.

 Nikitin had served as the Chairman of the Tambov Oblast Duma from 2011 to 2015.

 Early life and education

 Aleksandr Niktin was born in Michurinsk on 26 April 1976.
 In his youth, he was engaged in boxing for nine years, was the winner of the boxing tournament of the RSFSR, became a candidate for master of sports.

 He graduated from school in Michurinsk with a gold medal.
 He entered the university (then still the IV Michurin Fruit and Vegetable Institute) with a degree in finance and credit.
 From the second year, he became interested in financial analytics and began to engage in science: he wrote articles, spoke at conferences.
 Together with classmates, he took part in the analysis of the financial condition of the educational economy of MichGAU "Grove".

 After graduating from the university in 1998, Nikitin entered the postgraduate course of the All-Russian Institute of Agrarian Problems and Informatics named after A. A. Nikonova.
 He defended his candidate dissertation under the guidance of Academician A. Petrikov a year ahead of schedule in 2000, and was left to work at the institute.

 In the same place in 2009, he defended his doctoral dissertation on the topic: "State support for insurance of agricultural risks: theory, methodology and practice.".